pahrg/eterna-v1-alpha/documentation/administration/Portal_Administration.md

 - **Compliance Violations**: Breaches of data protection regulations (GDPR, etc.)

 ## Administration Guidelines
+It is important that the organization has an administrator responsible for permission management.
+This may, for example, be the e-archivist.

 ### Regular Checks
 As administrator, you are responsible for regularly reviewing: